Home Buying Process in Colorado

 Seller Concessions and Market Shifts

-Dramatic market shifts have compelled Denver Metro sellers to adopt concessions at unprecedented levels, with recent data showing 55% of closed transactions including seller assistance averaging $8,760.
-The trend reflects a significant market recalibration, as sellers now receive 98.5% of asking price compared to 106.4% during the pandemic peak.
+Dramatic market shifts have compelled Denver Metro sellers to adopt concessions at unprecedented levels, with recent data showing that 55% of closed transactions, including seller assistance, averaging $8,760.
+The trend reflects a significant market recalibration, as sellers now receive 98.5% of asking price compared to 106.4% during the pandemic peak, giving buyers more negotiating power.

 Supply and Demand Analysis